robertsarosi/rsvpn/README.md

 After building is successful, you should see two executables:

-- `nknd`: the nkn node program
+- `nknd`: the rsvpn node program
-- `nknc`: command line tool for nkn node control
+- `nknc`: command line tool for rsvpn node control

 Now you can see [configuration](#configuration) for how to configure and run a node.